Spinosad Topical Suspension

 Spinosad causes neuronal excitation in insects.
 After periods of hyperexcitation, lice become paralyzed and die.

-An open-label, single-center study was conducted over a period of seven days to determine the pharmacokinetic profile of spinosad 1.8% in pediatric subjects with head lice infestation.
-Fourteen (14) subjects, 4 – 15 years of age, with head lice were enrolled into the study.
+An open-label, single-center trial was conducted over a period of seven days to determine the pharmacokinetic profile of spinosad 1.8% in pediatric subjects with head lice infestation.
+Fourteen (14) subjects, 4 – 15 years of age, with head lice were enrolled into the trial.
 All subjects applied a single topical (scalp) treatment of spinosad 1.8% for 10 minutes, after which the test article was washed off, and subjects underwent plasma sampling.
-Plasma samples were analyzed by a validated LC/MS/MS method.
 Results demonstrated that spinosad was below the limit of quantitation (3ng/mL) in all samples.
-The bioavailability of benzyl alcohol from Spinosad Topical Suspension is unknown as plasma concentrations of benzyl alcohol were not determined in these subjects.
+Plasma concentration of benzyl alcohol was not determined in these subjects.

 Carcinogenesis, Mutagenesis, Impairment of fertility